Bacon brothers: Arrests of Jamie and Jarrod Bacon

 At another meeting at Scott's house on August 13, 2009, Jarrod spoke about the financing of the drug deal with G.L., who unknown to him recorded it on the wire he was wearing.
 At one point, Jarrod complained about having to pay upfront before the cocaine arrived, leading G.L. to speak about the financial details.
 Jarrod interrupted and told him: "We're not interested in how you do this because the more you tell me, the more I get worried that this is a set-up".
 In another conversation with G.L., Wayne Scott complained that his daughter Carly wanted all of the commission to go to herself, instead of him.
 On August 26, 2009, G.L phoned Scott to tell him that he had 72 kilograms of cocaine in his warehouse and charged that Jarrod was being cheap in demanding that G.L. give him $300,000 worth of cocaine with a promise to pay later.
 In response, Scott told G.L. that Jarrod would have the money.
 Jarrod was driven by his parents to Scott's house, but the drug deal did not go through.
 G.L. was angry when learned that Jarrod would pick up the cocaine at 10 pm, leading him to say to Scott on his cellphone: "You know what ten o'clock means to me?
 Pitch black and guns."
 Scott had to promised G.L. that Jarrod was not planning to rob him, despite his fears.
 Wayne Scott drove on past the warehouse when he saw cars that he felt might be police cars parked outside while Jarrod turned out not to have the money as he had promised.
 Jarrod later claimed he had no intention of paying for the cocaine, but rather he was planning to steal the cocaine.
-The deal seemed to collapsed after August 27, 2007, as G.L. had his last phone conversation with Wayne Scott that day as it appeared that Jarrod believed that G.L. might be an informer while it was apparent that Jarrod did not have the money that he promised to pay G.L.
+The deal seemed to collapsed on August 27, 2009, as G.L. had his last phone conversation with Wayne Scott that day as it appeared that Jarrod believed that G.L. might be an informer while it was apparent that Jarrod did not have the money that he promised to pay G.L.